Donders-Institute/dicom-dataflow/docker/README.md

 - access to the project storage, i.e. the `/project` directory
 - accepting inbound connectivity via port: `3000`

-### 2. configure the one-time password of the iRODS admin account
+### 2. configure the stager

-A _fresh_ 6-digit HOTP password for the iRODS admin `irods` should be provided in the file `docker/irods_otp` before you start up the containers.
-This allows stager to use the admin permission for moving/organising data within the DI-RDM system.

-### 3. configure the username/password for accessing stager's RESTful interface

-For the moment, the RESTful interface is protected by a simple username/password with default `admin:admin`.
-You may change it in the file `docker/stager/config/default.json` before you build the containers.
+You have to change the parameters in the file `docker/stager/config/default.json` for

+- stager administrator's username and password (by default they are `admin` and `admin`)
+- active directory binding information (to authenticate user for accessing the stager)
+- username and one-time password for accessing RDM service
+- WebDAV and RESTful endpoint for the RDM service (if the WebDAV interface is used for staging files)

-### 4. start docker containers for the service set "stager"
+### 3. start docker containers for the service set "stager"

 Build docker containers using the following command: